miicTeam/MIIC/README.md

 Verny L., Sella N., Affeldt S., Singh PP., Isambert H.; Learning causal networks with latent variables from multivariate information in genomic data;  PLoS Comput.
 Biol., 2017.

 ## Useful links
-This code is included in the MIIC web server, available at [https://miic.curie.fr](https://miic.curie.fr).

 This code is inluded in the MIIC package for the R environment, available on CRAN.

 ## Getting Started